Hawmex/aut_algorithm_design_foundations_project/README.md

 ![Smoothed Results](./screenshots/smoothed.png)

-As we expected theoretically, we found that Linear Search has the worst performance while Ternary Search, Binary Search, and Interpolation Search perform the best.
+As we expected theoretically, we found that Linear Search has the worst performance.
+And ternary search, binary search, and interpolation search perform the best.